Nonpharmaceutical Interventions Work: What Every Industry Can Learn from Summer Camps

 - PPE: While PPE (personal protective equipment), such as N95 respirators, reliably protects the wearer and people around them, we’ve seen clear evidence of its limitations: availability.
 Due to limited supplies, this solution is best reserved for individuals most at risk of exposure (i.e., frontline workers), giving it limited effectiveness in reducing transmission on its own.

 - Administrative controls: Commercial office buildings, schools, camps and others are reducing occupancy and interactions through use of small group cohorts.
 This cohort strategy ensures that if an infection enters the workplace, classroom or camp, secondary transmission of that infection is confined to the small group.
 This allows individuals to isolate themselves in quarantine without shutting down the broader operation.
-Administrative controls are key to limiting the spread of an infection once it has entered into a particular population.
+Administrative controls such as physical distancing are key to limiting the spread of an infection once it has entered into a particular population.

 - Substitution: Moving indoor activities outdoors and replacing high-contact activities with low-contact activities are all practical examples of substitution.
 Some camps, for example, have moved to replacing basketball games with basketball drills that limit campers’ exposure to one another’s respiratory droplets.

 - Elimination: We’ve seen the efficacy of this approach of eliminating contact between people through lockdowns of schools, businesses and nations.
 However, this most successful nonpharmaceutical intervention category is also the most disruptive.

 CDC and ASHRAE HVAC Guidance for Commercial Buildings